 Supplies to rented single dwellings, and those where the water is used as part of a commercial or public activity:

 If the water at a dwelling is being used as part of a commercial or public activity including, in some cases, where the dwelling is being rented by tenants (including short term lets, such as holiday cottages or bed and breakfast accommodation), monitoring and risk assessment is required.
-Dwellings where the water is being used for other commercial, or public activities, include those where part of the premises is open to the public (e.g. garden party) or where food or drink is being prepared, sold and/or consumed by the public (see guidance for regulation 9 in England) will require risk assessing every five years, and monitoring in all cases.
+Dwellings where the water is being used for other commercial, or public activities, include those where part of the premises is open to the public (e.g. garden party) or where food or drink is being prepared, sold and/or consumed by the public (see guidance on regulation 9 in England) will require risk assessing every five years, and monitoring in all cases.

 For further information then please contact your local authority.